kloud369/se_project_aroundtheus/README.md

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes.
-It is built from scratch and incorporates the use of media queries to create a responsive design layout that adjusts accordiningly through breakpoints as you go from a desktop view, to a tablet view, ending in a mobile view.
+It is built from scratch and incorporates the use of media queries to create a responsive design layout that adjusts accordingly through breakpoints as you go from a desktop view, to a tablet view, ending in a mobile view.

 **Customization**